Mining Research and Development Projects

 Additions to the model in 2022 included the development of a thermal module that will support improved modelling of temperature differential through a landform due to convective heat transport by air flow.
 In 2023, our team is focusing on a tailings consolidation module that will inform the design and planning process for decommissioning and unloading tailings storage facilities during closure.

-Robert Shurniak is an expert in the use and development of numerical models as they relate to mine closure planning.
-Specifically, this involves simulating soil-plant-atmosphere and saturated/unsaturated water movement over, around, and through any material or vegetation used in mine operations and closure.
-Since starting with Okane in 2002, Robert has supervised, managed, and advised on numerous numerical modelling projects.
+Robert Shurniak is a senior engineer based in British Columbia, with expertise in using and developing numerical models as they relate to mine closure planning.
+This specifically involves simulating soil-plant-atmosphere and saturated/unsaturated water movement over, around, and through any material or vegetation used in mine operations and closure.
+Since 2002, Robert has supervised, managed, and advised on numerous numerical modelling projects.
 Robert leads Okane’s modelling team and ensures our projects benefit from the latest advancements in modelling software.
 He has developed over 50 long-term climate databases, accounting for historical climate and predicted future climate change, for a range of sites (arctic to arid) around the world.
 He also has experience designing, installing, and maintaining field monitoring systems and evaluating data from such installations.

 Okane regularly collaborates with research institutions to help drive innovation and share learnings with industry.